 Check with your department on this requirement.
 This format depends largely on your particular field or topic.

-For example, footnotes can appear either on the page where the annotation occurs, the end of each chapter, or the end of the thesis.
+For example, you may opt to have footnotes appear on the page where the annotation occurs, the end of each chapter, or solely in the traditional reference/bibliography section(s).
 Be sure to follow the conventions of your department or discipline.

 - If you are ordering a bound copy for your department or research committee, check with your department about whether it prefers to bind the abstract with the rest of the text.

 - The bound copy must be identical to the final version that the University Graduate School accepts within your ProQuest account.

 - The University Graduate School accepts only binding that uses the oversewn method.
 Velo binding available from some photocopying businesses is not acceptable.

 - Ask the bindery to put the dissertation title and your full name on the front cover and the title plus your last name on the spines of the bound copies.
 Keep in mind that this title needs to fit along the spine of the bound dissertation.
 The IU logo or seal should not be used on any dissertation.

 If submitting a bound copy to the University Graduate School to fulfill the embargo requirement, you should arrange for the bindery to send the finished book directly to the University Graduate School: